Girmay abandons Giro after bizarre cork accident

-Biniam Girmay: First black African to win Grand Tour stage abandons Giro d'Italia after popping a cork into his left eye
+Biniam Girmay: First black African to win Grand Tour stage abandons Giro d'Italia

 Last updated on .From the section Cycling